One of the most intriguing structures humans ever created is located in Egypt.

 The Great Pyramid of Giza is both the largest and the oldest Pyramid built in the Giza Temple complex, also referred to as the “Giza Necropolis.”

-There are a number of smaller pyramids on the site as well, including the Pyramid of Khafre and the Pyramid of Menkaure.
-There are also a number of cemeteries and the world-famous “Great Sphinx of Giza.”
+There are several smaller pyramids on the site as well, including the Pyramid of Khafre and the Pyramid of Menkaure.
+There are also several cemeteries and the world-famous “Great Sphinx of Giza.”

 The Great Pyramid of Giza is believed to have been built as a tomb for the pharaoh Khufu hence it’s also sometimes referred to as the “Pyramid of Khufu.”